 However, nothing is interesting without a friend.
 If we feel lonely, we should try inviting a friend to join us and motivate us as we try our best to get in shape.

 Moreover, if we like being outdoors, we can take a hike, swim or walk around.
-We should try not to be a couch potato and watch TV every day.
+We should try not to be couch potatoes and watch TV every day.
 This way we can make our exercises seem more interesting and meaningful.

 Or for example, one day we are just not in the mood to go to the gym, we can try to stretch at home.
 This is a great way for the body to be active and exercise a little.